-Frequented by typhoons and the rampant use of substandard sea vessels makes the Philippine waters a hub for shipwrecks, initially tragic scenarios turned into sought-after tourist destinations for wreck divers.
+Frequented by typhoons, and the rampant use of substandard sea vessels, makes the Philippine waters a hub for shipwrecks.
+Initially, tragic scenarios turned into sought-after tourist destinations for wreck divers.
 Here are the top wreck dive spots in the Philippines that you must visit!

-What remains of these unlucky vessels – they become part of the sea and home to numerous marine life that are a beauty to behold.
+What remains of these unlucky vessels – they become part of the sea and home to numerous marine life that is a beauty to behold.

 Home to a number of thresher sharks, Malapascua’s waters swallowed the infamous MV Dona Marilyn, one afternoon in October 1988, when it caught up with Typhoon Unsang (Ruby).
 Today, MV Marilyn Wreck, along with Lighthouse Wreck, Tapilon Wreck and Pioner Wreck are some of the fascinating sites for divers.

-Apo Island may be a remote place, but there are actually wreck diving sites amongst the different dive sites to visit in Dauin.
-The most popular being the Car Wreck that highlights two cars and their transformation thereafter, and the Banka Wreck, where divers can spot ghost pipe fish, sea moths, and many others.
+Apo Island may be remote, but there are actually wreck diving sites amongst the different dive sites to visit in Dauin.
+The most popular are the Car Wreck which highlights two cars and their transformation thereafter, and the Banka Wreck, where divers can spot ghost pipe fish, sea moths, and many others.

-There’s so much diving to do off the coasts of Moalboal, so its not surprising to find so many dive resorts there.
-The wrecks in Moalboal includes cars, ships, outriggers, and an airplane.
+There’s so much diving to do off the coasts of Moalboal, so it is not surprising to find so many dive resorts there.
+The wrecks in Moalboal include cars, ships, outriggers, and an airplane.

 Divers visit Coron to explore the remains of a WWII Japanese warship, and other shipwrecks.
 The Irako Shipwreck and the Kogy Maru Shipwreck are two of the most sought-after diving sites today.

 Wreck diving in Anilao is fascinating because although there is only one wreck dive site, the Daryl Laut, it is now a colorful display of marine flora and fauna.
-What once was a floating casino is now a perfect artificial reef where tiger cardinal fish, yellow sponge, frog fish, electric flame scallop, sea slug, and green sea turtles abound.
+What once was a floating casino is now a perfect artificial reef where tiger cardinal fish, yellow sponge, frogfish, electric flame scallops, sea slugs, and green sea turtles abound.

 Sogod Bay presents opportunities for day and night diving.
 The most famous creature to see here is the stunning whale shark.
 The Cantamac and Malitbog Wreck offers diverse corals and fish species.

-The sea holds countless secrets and mysteries that we can unravel through undersea exploration.
+The sea holds countless secrets and mysteries we can unravel through undersea exploration.
 Wreck diving is the best opportunity to see for ourselves what has become of those vessels that met tragic ends in the open waters.
 The Philippines, given its geographic location, is a top destination for those looking to scratch off wreck diving from their bucket list.